puradox/divvy/README.md

 #### Copying/Moving Entities

-Entities have the additional functionality to be copable and movable.
-However, it is important to note that copying and moving are fundamentially different.
+Entities have the additional functionality of being copable and movable.
+However, it is important to remember that copying and moving are fundamentially different.
   - **Copying**: calls the `clone` method of each Component, which copies the specified variables
   - **Moving**: moves the reference of the `Entity`, leaving the other `Entity` invalid